This Is Spinal Tap: Home media

 Sometime in the 2000s, a workprint version of the film was uploaded online.
 This version is 270 minutes long.
 It includes many scenes never released in any home media release.

 A 25th anniversary Blu-ray was released on July 28, 2009.
 It includes all bonus features from the MGM DVD, plus an interview with Nigel about Stonehenge, as well as the performance of "Stonehenge" from the band's Live Earth performance.
-It does not include the commentaries from the Criterion Collection DVD, even though MGM had stated that they would be included in the earliest press release for the Blu-ray version (most likely due to legal issues), and does not feature a "create your own avatars" element teased in publicity.
+It does not include the commentaries from the Criterion Collection DVD, even though MGM had stated that they would be included in the earliest press release for the Blu-ray version (most likely due to legal issues) and does not feature a "create your own avatars" element teased in publicity.
 However, this version does restore the subtitles that introduce band members/locales/events/etc. that were missing from MGM's DVD.
-The alternative, Region B, UK edition of this version additionally features a new hour-long documentary featuring famous fans, the "Bitch School" promo, the EPK for the "Back From The Dead" album, an interview with the late Reg Presley discussing the influence of the Troggs tapes on the film, and the first hour (ending with an abrupt edit) of The Return Of Spinal Tap.
+The alternative, Region B, UK edition of this version additionally features a new hour-long documentary featuring famous fans, the "Bitch School" promo, the EPK for the "Back from the Dead" album, an interview with the late Reg Presley discussing the influence of the Troggs tapes on the film, and the first hour (ending with an abrupt edit) of The Return of Spinal Tap.
 It does however lose the Di Bergi short and the Joe Franklin clip.

-The Criterion Collection released the film on Ultra HD Blu-ray and a remastered Blu-ray on September 15, 2025, based on a 4K restoration of the film.
+The Criterion Collection, under exclusive license from MGM, released the film on Ultra HD Blu-ray and a remastered Blu-ray on September 15, 2025, based on a 4K restoration of the film.
 This is the first release of the film since Criterion's DVD release to include the two crew commentary tracks; these never appeared on any non-Criterion release of the movie.

 Concurrent with the announcement of Spinal Tap II, the sequel's distributor Bleecker Street would acquire all domestic distribution rights for the first film from Castle Rock Entertainment and CAA Media Finance in March 2025, with the company hosting all distribution going forward, including home media.
 Sony Pictures Worldwide Acquisitions picked up all media rights for rest of world including Canada for the 41st anniversary re-release of the film.
+This acquisition gave Sony to handle the rights to the film since they own television distribution rights of many Embassy titles.